type-null/PTCG-database/README.md

 A progress bar will pop up.

 ## Card ID
-A unique five-digits number for each card in its web address.
+A unique number for each card in its web address.

 For example, card "Shining Celebi"'s web address is `https://www.pokemon-card.com/card-search/details.php/card/34000` therefore `34000` is its card id.